ericodle/GRU_Classifying_GTZAN/README.md

 <!-- ABOUT THE PROJECT -->
 ## About this Project

 This project was conducted in collaboration with Professor Rebecca Lin (Feng Chia University, Taiwan) during my time on the Taiwan Experience Exchange Program (TEEP).
-Ultimately, were able to train models with decent generalization and test classification accuracy.
 Our results are based on the [GTZAN](http://marsyas.info/index.html) music genre dataset, which provides 10 human-classified genre folders: blues, classical, country, disco, hip-hop, jazz, metal, pop, reggae, and rock.
 Each genre folder contains 100 30-second audio clips of genre-specific songs in .wav format.
-Following previous work in this field, we extracted [Mel-frequency cepstral coefficients](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum), or MFCCs, from each audio clip, divided the entire shuffled set into an 80:10:10 train/validation/test split, and played around with multi-layer perceptron, convolutional, and recurrent networks until we got a model that achieved at least 90% accuracy.

-We hope this project inspires you to contribute to our project, incorporate our tools, and play around with machine learning.
+We were able to achieve accuracies as high as 90%.

 <p align="right">(<a href="#top">back to top</a>)</p>